badooga/Quilt-Server-Utilities/README.md

 - Simple Voice Chat, for communication between players on the server
 - Simple Discord Link, for linking your server chat to a Discord channel and vice versa
 - Hey That's Mine and Yet Another World Protector, to protect inventories and land from griefing
-- Essential Commands, for commands like `/home` and `/back` on a casual server
+- Essential Commands, for plugin commands like `/home` and `/back` on a casual server

 ### Notes
 For a few of the mods here, a word of caution is adviced: